Talk the talk

 Sole Agency Listing: This type of agency agreement is used when a person selling a property wishes to list with one agent only, but at the same time retain the right to sell the property to certain people, without having to pay commission on the sale.
 The seller would need to disclose to the agent, the names of the potential buyers with whom negotiation had already been entered into up to and including the date of the appointment.

 Solicitor: A qualified legal person who acts on behalf of another to assist the transfer of property form one owner to another.

 Stakeholder: A person or company, usually the agent or solicitor, with whom money has been deposited pending the sale of a property.

 Stamp Duty: A tax collected by the government.

-Tender: A means of selling that requires buyers to submit, in the strictest confidence, their offer within a strict time period.
+Tender: A means of selling that requires buyers to submit, in the strictest confidence, their offer within a predetermined time period.

 Title: The ownership of property, or the documents constituting the evidence of such ownership.